If you're anything like me, you love your olive oil.

 Olive oil can also be refined so that you can use it (in an easier way) while cooking.
 The most commonly seen refined olive oils are light (and extra-light) olive oil, which has a higher smoke point and is easier to use on the stove.

 These refined oils have undergone fine filtration, so many of the natural flavors, antioxidants, and aromas found in virgin olive oil are gone.
-Virgin and extra-virgin olive oils may have smoke points around 325°F – 375°F, while refined varieties can be upwards of 410°F – 425°F.
+Virgin and extra-virgin olive oils have a wide range depending on the oil (around 325°F - 400°F,) while refined varieties can be upwards of 410°F.

 Like with so many other foods, olive oil has rather complex regulation and adulteration systems throughout the world.